 Operational PRS receivers are not yet available.
 The participation of RMA-CISS and M3Systems in the JTA projects ensures access to a pre-operational receiver (P3RS2) from GSA.

-Non attribution of EDIDP grant GEODE is not likely.
-In this case the current GEODE proposal will be truncated and based on national fundings only.
+Non-attribution of EDIDP grant GEODE is not likely.
+In this case the current GEODE proposal will be truncated and based on national funding only.
 BELSPO has already committed 5 MEURO to AntwerpSpace within the context of GEODE.

 The PRS navigation service is a critical asset of Europe and is under submitted to EU security rules.
-Moreover a distinction is made between PRS users, PRS receiver manufacturers and PRS security module manufacturers.
+Moreover, a distinction is made between PRS users, PRS receiver manufacturers and PRS security module manufacturers.
 The support of Belgian Defense Staff and the creation of a secure zone within the department CISS are essential.

 Opportunities